 Students may be picked up immediately after Homework Lab, or may choose to stay on campus to participate either in a specific club or to take advantage of our After Care activities.
 Parents and students are provided with descriptions of clubs and after school activities through Wednesday announcements.
-Club fees are charged separately and most clubs begin at 3:45 and end between 4:30 and 5:00.
-If you stay for clubs you will be charged \$10.00 for Homework Club.
-If students are staying in regular after school activities, After Care is available at the following times at a daily fee of \$10.00.

-After Care Hours: 3:45 - 5:30 p.m. on Monday-Thursday and 3:05 - 5:30 on Friday.
+Club fees are charged separately and most clubs begin at 4:00pm and end at 5:00pm.
+After Care Hours: 3:45 - 6:00 pm on Monday-Thursday and 3:05 - 6:00pm on Friday.

 Parents must enter the building to sign out students any time after regular dismissal times.
-We ask that parents be prompt in picking up students and be considerate of staff covering After Care services.
-Parents will be charged an additional \$5.00 per 10 minutes, or any portion, if students are picked up after 5:30 p.m.
+We ask that parents blf your child attends a club and remains on campus (5:15-6:00) you will be charged an additional \$15/day for aftercare.
+Please be prompt in picking up students and be considerate of staff covering After Care services.
+Parents will be charged an additional \$5.00 per 10 minutes, or any portion, if students are picked up after 6:00 pm.